Transition to Adulthood

 Visual Supports

-The aim of the visual supports is to reduce prompt dependence; they are meant to be used by the student for self-management.
+The visual supports within Transition to Adulthood aim to reduce prompt dependence.
+They are meant to be used by the student for self-management.
 The visual supports included are a visual task analysis, task sequence photo cards, and a troubleshooting card that supports the student in solving problems that arise while they are engaging in a task.

 Visual Task Analyses